 It was taken over in 1959 by Bristol United Press, who also own and publish the Bristol Evening Post, and was renamed the Western Daily Press and Times & Mirror the following year.
 It reverted to its original title in 1974.

-In 1999 Bristol United Press was taken over by Northcliffe Media, the regional newspaper wing of the Daily Mail & General Trust group.
+In 1999 Bristol United Press was taken over by Northcliffe Media, which at the time was the regional newspaper wing of the Daily Mail & General Trust group; Northcliffe was spun off in November 2012 to form the new Local World media group, along with Iliffe News & Media.
 Formally the newspaper’s now published by Bristol News & Media.

 Politically, it’s conservative, although it avoided taking sides on foxhunting, an issue on which its readership was likely to be divided.